 We hold your personal details (your name, full address, telephone numbers, email addresses, etc.) in a secure and restricted administrative database, to which only a small number of authorised staff have access.
 We use your personal details so that we can keep in touch with you, for instance to send you information on how the data you provide to us in the survey is being used by researchers, and so that we can contact you during each survey.
 We never make these personal details available to researchers or to any third parties who might use them for marketing purposes.

-- The mailings that you receive from us for keeping in touch are printed and sent to you by an external mailing company, Copyprint UK.
+– We send updates to you to keep in touch, and we use external mailing companies for this.
 We send them your contact details securely, using an encrypted online portal, to enable them to send out mailings to you.

 – The surveys that you take part in are conducted by external organisations contracted by us.
 Ipsos MORI and NatCen Social Research were the independent research organisations that were contracted to carry out the Age 17 Survey, on behalf of the Centre for Longitudinal Studies at University College London.
 Kantar are conducting the COVID-19 Surveys.
 We send them your contact details securely, using an encrypted online portal, to enable them to approach you to take part.
 Once the survey has been completed, they return us your responses securely, also using an encrypted online portal.